Review

 After removing the shipping packaging, I extracted the compact cardboard box that contained the quick start guide, a short USB-C to USB-A cable, a sticker, and the Flipper itself.
 Everything was packed in the box snug with foam.

-All I had to do was peel off the plastic screen cover, hold the back button, and it sprung to life.
+All I had to do was peel off the plastic screen cover and hold the back button, and it sprang to life.

 I had done quite a bit of research prior to pulling the trigger on purchasing the Flipper, and even more in the time it took for it to arrive, so I had a pretty good idea of what I was gonna do once I got it.